 The coastal zone is one of the most dynamic regions on earth.
 Think of it, 70% of our planet is covered in water possessing enormous energy!
-The area where this water interacts with the land has great potential to develop unique and dramatic landforms.
+Shorelines can be generally divided into two types, high-relief erosional shorelines and low-relief depositional shorelines.

 Beach ridges are wave deposited sand ridges running parallel to shoreline.

 - Wave-Cut Scarps